Taking a close look at some of the exhibits in the Bedfordshire BKA Honey Show

 · jar selection.
 Jars must be truly matching (same maker and type - look on the bottom), though the mould numbers on the bases no longer matter, and must be the correct type as specified in the schedule (usually standard 1lb squat with gold lacquered lids).

 · lids These must be clean, rust free, honey free, matching.
 It's surprising how often this is badly done.
 Do not use second hand lids in a show (if ever).
-If it says gold lacquered don't use plastic lids!
+Check the rules.
+I they say gold lacquered don't use plastic lids!

-· getting rid of incipient granulation is best done in bulk.
+· getting rid of incipient granulation, which is when the honey has a slight pearly look due to tiny crystals beginning to form, is best done in bulk.
 Trying to improve just one jar is often very difficult.
 The effects of heating can change colour and taste.
 If you must, try a short time in a microwave rather than longer heating..

 · pollen in honey is not a fault and can be a selling point in every day trade, but it can easily be mistaken for granulation by a judge so it's best to put in really clear looking jars for showing.
 Too much pollen downgrades your entry.